ortk95/planetmapper/docs/common_issues.rst

 - Make sure you are using the correct observer - e.g. a planet will appear in a different position from Earth and from JWST.
 - Make sure you are using the correct observation time - times in PlanetMapper default to UTC, so make sure there are no time zone conversions needed.
-- Make sure you have the latest version of any SPICE kernels, especially for any observers like JWST which have have locations which are difficult to predict accurately.
+- Make sure you have the latest version of any SPICE kernels, especially for any observers like HST or JWST which have have locations which are difficult to predict accurately.
 - Make sure you are using the correct aberration correction.
+- If you are using WCS information saved in the FITS header to automatically set the disc position, note that telescope pointing information (i.e. the WCS information) is never pefect.
+For example, due to the errors in guide star tracking, JWST pointing is only accurate to ~0.5".